MMercer8989/OpenTournament/Documentation Group 13/Design.md

 3/23/2021 - Committed changes to BP_Widget_OptionsMenu.uasset to include our studio menu when the studio button is pressed.

-3/29/2021 - Commited changes to BP_Studio_Options to re-design layout of menu in order to accomodate the menu being populated with customization options.
+3/29/2021 - Committed changes to BP_Studio_Options to re-design layout of menu in order to accomodate the menu being populated with customization options.
 Minor menu design tweaks included as well

+4/7/2021 -  Committed further changes to BP_Studio_Options to populate the shield icon options in the studio menu.

+4/8/2021 -  Committed further changes to BP_Studio_Options to populate the ammo icon options in the studio menu.